-Why Are They So Hyped?
+Why Are Sneakers so Hyped?

-Therefore, not all sneakers are hyped because not just any pair can be flipped for cash.
-The ones that are actually worth something, are the ones you canâ€™t easily get your hands on.
-They’re so darn limited, they release and sell out before you’ve even heard of them.
-And since there’s money in scarcity and exclusivity, limited-edition sneakers are gaining more hype with time.
-Don’t we all want what others canâ€™t have?
+Sneakers are hyped and desired for their stories at times, but mostly for the potential profit they hold.
+Not all sneakers are hyped because not just any pair can be flipped for cash.
+The ones that are worth reselling however, are the ones you canâ€™t easily get your hands on.
+They can be so darn limited, they release and sell out before you can even decide what size you want to cop.
+And since thereâ€™s money in scarcity and exclusivity, limited edition sneakers have gained more hype along the years.
+Donâ€™t we all want what others canâ€™t have?

-The competition happens on several levels; scarcity, technology, design, and collaborations.
-And whichever sneakers check more elements off this list, win the race.
-Two great examples of this are Nike Off-whites and Adidas Yeezys.Â
+Leading the exclusivity race are the famous athletic wear brands: Nike, Adidas, and Air Jordan.
+Which, without doubt, interchange rankings every once in a while.
+The competition among hot brands is triggered on several levels: scarcity, technology, design, and collaborations.
+Whichever sneakers check more factors off this list, win the round.
+Two great examples of this are the Nike Off Whites and Adidas Yeezys.Â

-How Are People Making Money out of Kicks?
+How Are People Making Money Out of Kicks?

-As with any limited items, sneakers are sellable.
-And if you get the right pair and sell it on the right platform at the right time, you can make some really good cash.
+As with any limited items on the market, sneakers are sellable.
+If you grab hold of the right pair and sell it on the right platform at the right time, you can make a whole lot of cash.
 In fact, thereâ€™s absolutely no limit to how much you can sell your sneakers for.
-Except, of course, for those set by kids who are ruining the game for everyone.
+But you gotta make sure youâ€™re selling your kicks in their value range.Â

 It is Amazing February, but it is not the end, some packages are still on the way.
 More and More.
 Thanks the best group @Porncook @SkrNotify @NexusRetro_ and also the proxy support @CookieProxies @SurgeProxies @NikeShoeBot @ANB_AIO @GhostAIO pic.twitter.com/z81pLYQVZc